 Instead of thinking about all the problems ahead, or that I’ve had to endure as a result of my condition, I think about problem-solving, skills to remember at all times, and most of all, that I have overcome my disorder and will continue to live my life to the fullest regardless of the obstacles hurled in my path.
-But I hear it all the time from patients: ‘How long will I be this way?’ or ‘When do you think I will be discharged from the hospital?’
+But I hear it all the time from patients: ‘How long will I be this way?’ or: ‘When do you think I will be discharged from the hospital?’

-In the context of my life this period would be very short-lived.
-For most patients in the hospital, or going through a crisis, the question of prognosis is first and foremost on their mind.
+In the context of my life, this period would be very short-lived.
+For most patients in the hospital or going through a crisis, the question of prognosis is first and foremost on their mind.
 Unfortunately, limited research continues to target prognosis and the lifespan of illnesses.

 In therapeutic settings, therapists monitor the progress of their patients.
 This is done in several ways, depending on the type of therapy (for example, the modality, setting and treatment milieu) and needs to also be taught to consumers of treatment, so both practitioner and patient can work more closely and in greater clinical harmony.

-Clinicians are encouraged, or need to be, of aware ongoing changes within the patient’s clinical picture, during weekly, bi-weekly, or medication management sessions, on a monthly perhaps quarterly basis.
-But how is progress truly measured by clinicians, and by patients alike?
+Clinicians are encouraged, or need, to be aware of ongoing changes within the patient’s clinical picture, during weekly, bi-weekly, or medication management sessions, on a monthly perhaps quarterly basis.
+But how is progress truly measured by clinicians and by patients alike?

 This is a problem for people who want to know what’s ahead, plan for it, and what to expect, in their own terms, while living out their life with a diagnosis.
 Underneath diagnosis, and even less researched, is rate-of-recovery, and the speed (duration of illness and the symptoms) of a person to experience progress and relief from their symptoms.

-I recommend, without further delay, immediate research and studies charged with the measurement of recovery, in very real terms, that truly allows patients and practitioners to know what to expect, when to expect it, and plan ahead so problems can be a addressed before they occur.
+I recommend, without further delay, immediate research and studies charged with the measurement of recovery, in very real terms, that truly allows patients and practitioners to know what to expect, when to expect it, and plan ahead so problems can be addressed before they occur.